riera90/dockerfiles/symfony/symfony4.2/readme.md

-you must copy all Dockerfile, docker-compose.yaml and init.sh into the root or the project.
+you must copy all Dockerfile and docker-compose.yaml into the root or the project.
 For example, if you want to start the develop docker, you must, do as follows

         cp ./docker/dev/* ./